 - PPC is a time investment – you can not run the campaigns and leave them.
-Instead, you’ll have to keep optimizing them, not to mention that people search for different phrases over time.
+Instead, keep optimizing them, not to mention that people search for different phrases over time.

 This pay-per-click advertising guide covers everything you need to know about this marketing model.
 It covers the meaning of PPC models, how they differ from CPM marketing, how PPC works, and its types, including search, affiliate, and social media PPC marketing.

 The article reveals that PPC helps drive targeted traffic to your website, increasing the chances of the visitors converting to customers.
-And for publishers, it gives them an option to earn online.
+For publishers, it gives them the option to earn.